mengacpp/titanium/docs/architecture.md

 # Titanium architecture and guide lines

 > [!NOTE]
-> 🇮🇹 This document is written in Italian
-> it's easier for me to work on this document by writing it in italian, but you can always try to translate it
+> This document is written in Italian because it's easier for me to work on it, but you can always try to translate it

 ## Introduzione